-The current EU regulatory framework includes two references to PTRRS, in Markets in Financial Instruments Regulation (MiFIR) (with a definition of the "portfolio compression" and some related exemptions) and in EMIR implementing rules on risk mitigation techniques (which require to have in place procedures to analyse the possibility to conduct a compression exercise and to be able to provide a valid explanation for concluding that the compression is not appropriate) but there is no legal definition for PTRRS as a whole.
-In addition, the European Securities and Markets Authority (ESMA) has published a final report in November 2020 regarding the opportunity to exempt from the clearing obligation the trades resulting from PTRRS.
-This report contains proposed definitions of PTRRS and provides a list of characteristics of such services.
-In response to this report, the EU Commission published a report in April 2021 in which it concluded that further work should be carried out regarding PTRRS.
-To date, ESMA and national competent authorities have no powers to supervise PTRRS providers for the provision of such services.
+The current EU regulatory framework includes two references to PTRRS, one in Markets Financial Instruments Regulation (MiFIR) 8 (which sets out a definition of "portfolio compression" and some exemptions for certain transactions resulting from PTRRS) and one in EMIR implementing 9 rules on risk mitigation techniques (which require to have in place procedures to analyse the possibility to conduct a compression exercise and to be able to provide a valid explanation for concluding that the compression is not appropriate) 10 but there is no legal definition for PTRRS as a whole.
+In addition, the European Securities and Markets Authority (ESMA) has published a final report in November 202011 regarding the opportunity to exempt from the clearing obligation the trades resulting from PTRRS.
+The current text of the EMIR review12, expected to enter into force before the end of 2024, provides for such exemption under certain conditions, which include some requirements regarding PTRRS exercises and PTRRS providers.
+Consistently, the new EMIR text assigns